-What Can a Handyman Do in Whitesboro, Texas?
+What Can a Handyman Do Without a License in Whitesboro, Texas?

 In Texas, there is generally NO state-issued “general contractor” or “handyman” license for typical home repairs or remodeling, but Texas does require STATE trade licenses for regulated work like electrical, plumbing, and HVAC (and permits are still commonly required by the city).
 For Whitesboro (Grayson County), you should expect city-level registration/permits for certain work and state licensing if you cross into regulated trades; there is not a clear statewide “handyman under $X” exemption the way some states have.